-The IRB may waive the requirement for the Investigator to obtain a signed consent form for some or all subjects if the IRB finds:
+The IRB may waive the requirement for the Investigator to obtain a signed consent form for some or all subjects if the IRB finds either:

-- That the only record linking the subject and the research would be the consent document, and the principal risk would be potential harm resulting from a breach of confidentiality, including knowledge of an individual's participation in the study (in this case, each subject will be asked whether he/she wants documentation linking him/her with the research, and the subject's wishes will govern); or, - That the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context; or, - If the subjects or legally authorized representatives are members of a distinct cultural group or community in which signing forms is not the norm, that the research presents no more than minimal risk of harm to subjects and provided there is an appropriate alternative mechanism for documenting that informed consent was obtained. - 1.9.1 In cases in which the documentation requirement is waived, the IRB may require the Investigator to provide subjects with a written statement regarding the research. - 1.9.2 The IRB may waive documentation of parental or guardian permission in research involving children using the same criteria as above.
+- That the only record linking the subject and the research would be the consent document, and the principal risk would be potential harm resulting from a breach of confidentiality, including knowledge of an individual's participation in the study.
+(In this case, each subject will be asked whether he/she wants documentation linking him/her with the research, and the subject's wishes will govern); or - That the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context. - 1.9.1 In cases in which the documentation requirement is waived, the IRB may require the Investigator to provide subjects with a written statement regarding the research.

+1.9.2 The IRB may waive documentation of parental or guardian permission in research involving children using the same criteria as above.